 Here are the words for the blessing:

 בְּרָוּךְ אַתָּה יְיָ אֱלֹהֵנוּ מֶלֶךְ הָעוֹלָם בּוֹרֵא פְּרִי הַגָפֶּן

-Blessed is the Oneness that makes us holy.
-Blessed is the Creator of the fruit of the vine.
+Alternative: Blessed is the Oneness Who creates the fruit of the vine.

 Ha-motzi, the blessing over bread, is traditionally said before eating bread any time of the week.
 On Shabbat, we say ha-motzi over challah—a rich, braided loaf specially prepared for holidays and festive occasions.
 Making challah is easy to do and it’s a chance to get creative, incorporate other cultures and involve kids.
 Find Shabbat recipes here.